© 2023 R-Tools Technology Inc.

 macOS can create several software RAIDs from disks connected to a Mac computer: RAID1 (Mirror set), RAID0 (Stripe set), and Concatenated disk set.

-R‑Studio automatically detects disks from Apple RAID sets and creates their virtual RAIDs automatically.
-At the same time, R‑Studio gives access to the individual members of the Apple RAID sets (hard drives and images).
+R‑Studio for Linux detects components of Apple RAID sets and creates their virtual RAIDs automatically.
+At the same time, R‑Studio for Linux gives access to the individual components of the Apple RAID sets (hard drives and images).

 When an automatically created Apple RAID is selected, R‑Studio for Linux highlights its components.

 R‑Studio for Linux shows the components of the Apple RAID on its M acOS Components tab.

 R‑Studio for Linux shows broken Apple RAIDs in pink.

 The M acOS Components tab also allows you to manually disconnect or connect the components, for example, if they are such damaged that R‑Studio for Linux cannot recognize them as parts of a broken Apple RAID.
 Select the object from the drop-down box and click the Connect button.
 R‑Studio for Linux displays the objects it recognizes as the components of the Apple RAID in blue.